panibillo/MNcwi/README.md

     * Initial Release, git tag `schema3`
       * Schema versions c4.0.0 through c4.3.0 are working.
       * Schema version c4.4.0 is partially working.
-      * Schema version c4.4.1 fails because of data constraint violations in the source data.
+      * Schema version c4.4.1 fails because of data constraint violations in the source data (as of October, 2023).

 ## License